yogonwa/NobelLM/logs/audit/README.md

 # Analyze specific query
 python scripts/analyze_audit_logs.py --query "your query text"

+# Analyze thematic subtype distribution
+python scripts/analyze_audit_logs.py --subtype-analysis

 # Export to CSV for further analysis
 python scripts/analyze_audit_logs.py --export --since 2025-07-24

 # Test audit logging
 python scripts/test_audit_logging.py
 ```

+## Thematic Subtype Tracking

+For thematic queries, the system now tracks:

+- **Subtype Detection**: Which subtype was identified (synthesis, enumerative, analytical, exploratory)
+- **Confidence Score**: How confident the system was in the subtype classification
+- **Triggering Cues**: Which keywords or patterns triggered the subtype detection
+- **Template Selection**: Which prompt template was used based on the subtype

+This enables analysis of:
+- Subtype distribution and frequency
+- Detection accuracy and confidence patterns
+- Template effectiveness by subtype
+- User query patterns that trigger different subtypes

 ## Monitoring